tiktok/gtm-template-pixel/README.md

 > Read this only if you have implemented TikTok Pixel Custom Code via Google Tag Manager Custom HTML Tag.

-1. Make sure you have followed [Step 1](#download) to download our Google Tag Manager Template.
+1. Make sure you have followed [Step 1](#download) to install our Google Tag Manager Template.

 2. If you have already installed TikTok Pixel Custom Code in your Google Tag Manager Custom HTML tag, simply click on the edit button after opening up your Custom HTML tag.